Aadarsh-123-git/emotion-sense/README.md

 # Emotion Sense

 Emotion Sense is a TypeScript monorepo for real-time facial and voice emotion telemetry.
-The project combines a React-based frontend, an Express API, shared generated client and schema packages, and a Drizzle-backed persistence layer for storing emotion detection history and aggregate statistics.
+The project combines a React-based frontend, an Express API, shared generated client and schema packages, and a Drizzle-backed persistence layer for storing emotion detection history and aggregate statistics.I made this with the help of Replit.app.

 Live deployment: [emotion-sense--jaadarsh143.replit.app](https://emotion-sense--jaadarsh143.replit.app/)